russeta/docs-tap/convention-service/creating-conventions.md

 With this high-level understanding of the Convention Service components and how they work together within the context of the Tanzu Application Platform supply chain, let's look at how to create and deploy a custom convention.

->**Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specs.
+>**Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but you can do this using other languages and by following the specs.

 ### <a id='prereqs'></a>Prerequisites